Egypt Exploration in First Grade

 The McVey community came together in a wave of pink to show support for Breast Cancer Awareness Month!
 Faculty and students alike joined the “Pink-Out” spirit day, wearing pink to honor survivors, remember loved ones, and raise awareness for the fight against breast cancer.
 This powerful display of unity and kindness showed once again that the McVey family truly is Mighty Kind!

-8 days ago, McVey Elementary
+about 2 months ago, McVey Elementary

 Faculty and students alike joined the “Pink-Out” spirit day, wearing pink to honor survivors, remember loved ones, and raise awareness for the fight against breast cancer.